Cloth Interactive Transformer for Virtual Try-On: Experiments

-The results are displayed in Table~\ref{tab:ablation}.
-From the comparison of baseline~\cite{minar2020cp} and B1, though CP-VTON+ has a better JS score, the qualitative results presented in Fig.~\ref{fig:warp_result} indicate that B1 can generate more natural warped cloths.
-The only difference is that B1 adopts the CIT Matching block in the first stage.
-In other words, the warped cloth generated by our CIT Matching block seems more reasonable because it can model latent global cues within two input features.
-Another interesting comparison is between the baseline and B2.
-We only adopt the CIT Reasoning block in the second try-on stage and keep the other settings the same as \cite{minar2020cp}.
-Numerical results such as SSIM and IS further demonstrate that the proposed reasoning block can boost the try-on results via its global long-range relationship modeling ability.
-B3 is a combination of B1 and B2, and is also the final strategy we adopt in this paper.
-B3 produces not only the more natural warped clothing but is also able to obtain the more realistic try-on result.
-Consequently, we argue that for the two-stage 2D image-based VTON task, it is not always true that the final try-on results are better when JS or IoU scores are higher.
-To validate this, we conduct B4 for further exploration.
-In Table~\ref{tab:ablation} we can see B4 obtains all the best numerical results but the IS score.
-Does this mean that B4 can generate the most realistic try-on results?
-We give several visualization samples in Fig.~\ref{fig:b3b4} for this question.
+From the comparison between B0~\cite{minar2020cp} and B1 in Table~\ref{tab:ablation}, though CP-VTON+ achieves a better JS score, the qualitative results presented in Figure~\ref{fig:warp_result} indicate that B1 can generate more reasonable and natural warped clothes (for both the retry-on and try-on settings).
+In other words, the proposed CIT Matching block can well capture more texture-related latent patterns with the help of the proposed Interactive Transformer I. The comparison between B0 and B2 shows that the numerical results, \emph{i.e.}, SSIM, and IS, are improved when we apply the proposed CIT reasoning block to the warped results from B0.
+This demonstrates that the proposed CIT reasoning block is more effective in generating the try-on results.
+B3, the combination of B1 and B2, is the final version of the proposed CIT.
+It produces not only the more natural warped clothing items but also achieves the more realistic try-on result.
+Hence, we think that for the two-stage 2D image-based VTON task, the JS or IoU metric focuses on only one aspect (\emph{i.e.}, shape) of the overall quality.
+Hence, the final try-on results are not always better when JS or IoU scores are higher.
+To support the above conclusion, we design B4 as a supplementary experiment based on B3.
+In Table~\ref{tab:ablation}, B4 obtains nearly all the best numerical results except the IS score.
+However, the visual comparison in Figure~\ref{fig:b3b4} shows that its virtual try-on results are far from satisfactory compared to B3.
+In addition, we asked 15 users for the user study according to the same questions asked in Table~\ref{tab:User_study} with randomly selected 50 image sets: (Q1) Which image is the most photo-realistic?
+(Q2) Which image preserves better the details of the target clothing?
+And the results shown in Table~\ref{tab:ablation} shows that B3 can generate more realistic images and preserves more details of the clothing items compared to B4.
+We also marked out the obvious artifacts region in Figure~\ref{fig:b3b4}.